madhuraut/MS331_Age-of-Ultron/README.md

 DRISHTI non-invasive biometric system that captures face, expression and gesture of targeted persons (criminals) through a network of distributed  CCTV cameras and also maintains detailed log in a database.

 ## DRISTI has following sub-modules:
-1. Face recognition
+### 1. Face recognition

+We are able to identify both known and unknown person in images as well as realtime video stream.
-2. Face Anti-spoofing
+### 2. Face Anti-spoofing

+Most entry level Face recognition systems are susceptible to presentation attaks.
+But our system can identify if the face visible in camera frame is reak or fake.
-3. Emotion Recognition
+### 3. Emotion Recognition

+We are able to detect following emotions from input video feed []
-4. Age Detection
+### 4. Age Detection
-5. Gender Detestion
+### 5. Gender Detestion
-6. Action Recognition
+### 6. Action Recognition

+Currently we are not looking into temporal information to recognise action being perfoermed. we are using simple neural network to classify the the skeletal data taken from OpenPose.
+We plan to accomodate temporal info by passing OpenPose output to recently opensourced View Adaptive Recurrent Neural Networks. https://github.com/microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/blob/master/README.md
-7. Gait Recognition
+### 7. Gait Recognition
-9. Person-Weapon detection and Tracking
+### 8. Person-Weapon detection and Tracking
-10. Server that aggregates ingormation from all the modules and updates GUI in real-time
+### 9. Server that aggregates ingormation from all the modules and updates GUI in real-time

-### Face recognition
+### Detaiks of each modules are further available in readme files of respective folderrs

 ### Face Anti-spoofing